ijlee2/ember-codemod-add-template-tags/README.md

 ## Why use it?

-Introducing `<template>` tag to large projects can be a tedious, erroneous task.
+Introducing `<template>` tag to large projects can be tedious and error-prone.
 Run this codemod to get started.

 The codemod: